WellData Implementation Guide

 https://<backend>/login?redirectUrl=<front end redirecturl>

-The backend initiates a redirect of the user to the IDP which can authenticate the user:
+The backend initiates a redirect of the user to We Are and We Are will then redirect the user to the IDP which can authenticate the user:

 https://authenticatie-ti.vlaanderen.be/op/v1/auth?client_id=<>&scope=openid+offline_access+webid+rrn&response_type=code&redirect_uri=<backend-url>/oidc-redirect&code_challenge<>&state=<>&code_challenge_method=S256&prompt=consent